 - 2.5 l

-4. A 78-year-old man say that he smokes since is 24th or 25th year of age one and a half packs of cigarettes daily.
+4. A 78-year-old man says that he smokes since is the 24th or 25th year of age one and a half packs of cigarettes daily.
 How many pack years has he accumulated roughly?

 - 54 py